Aazma11/MURF-API/README.md

 - **AI-powered voice guidance** using Murf TTS
 - **Conversation log** to review practice

-Currently, the project includes a **basic set of common words and phrases**.
-Future updates will expand vocabulary and introduce **3D/animated avatars** for sign demonstrations.
+Future updates will expand the vocabulary and introduce 3D animated avatars for sign demonstrations.

 ## 🖼 Features